Sumandora/tarasande/README.md

 - Bypass various anticheats
 - Be able to use the modification without being caught
 - Privacy of the user

-## Out of scope
-- Offering performance improvements, which are related to other mods or the minecraft code
+- Provide advanced protocol translations
-- Providing crash fixes unrelated to the mod
+- Offering performance improvements and crash fixes

 ## Features
 ### High Priority